Eruera Maihi Patuone: Later years

 The precise reasons for the gift are unclear but may be related either to Patuone's provision of Kauri spars to the Royal Navy or be a gift as part of consolidation of a commercial relationship.
 The fate of the suit of armour (which was from the time of King Charles II) is unknown, however, the damp New Zealand climate and likely storage in less than ideal conditions, may well have affected it.
 Further, since it would have been regarded as a significant taonga (treasure), it is unlikely that it would have been broken up and forged into weapons.
 No detail is recorded in family archives.

-On February 26, 1840, the Rev. Henry Williams baptised Patuone, and also, Patuone's wife, by the name of Lydia.
+On 26 February 1840 the Rev. Henry Williams baptised Patuone, and also, Patuone's wife, by the name of Lydia.
 Patuone's four wives (Te Wheke, Te Hoia, Takarangi and Rutu) bore a total of twelve children.
 Hohaia (c.1825-1901), outlived Patuone the longest.
 Hori Hare Patuone (c.1835-1878) also outlived Patuone and another unnamed Patuone child died in 1886.
 Patuone's whāngai (adopted) son Timoti (son of a relative, Matetakahia, killed in unfortunate circumstances by Nene), died in 1896.
 Nene was frequently too hasty in meting out 'justice' and his killing of Matetakahia, whom he thought guilty of the killing of an English trader named Wharangi, was but one example of this haste.
 The person responsible for the killing of Wharangi was Te Ngarara, who was in turn shot dead as utu (retribution) for the wrongful death of Matetakahia at the hands of Nene.
 Nene's high status prevented direct utu against him.

+By the 1840s he had settled at Barrys Point.
+By 1853 Ngāti Pāoa arrived and had settled the area, at this point in time a settlement known as Waiwharariki—located in Takapuna—had been established by Patuone, on land gifted to him by George Grey.
+In 1851, when Ngāti Pāoa had threatened to attack Auckland, Patuone sided with the British was viewed positively by colonial authorities.